m4zeboy/restaurante-universit-rio-digital-api/README.md

 ### Unitary tests

 - [x] it should be able to register
+- [x] it should be able to register a student
+- [x] it should be able to register a university server
 - [x] it should be hash password upon registration
 - [x] it should not be able to register with same passport twice
 - [x] it sould be able to create student